pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

 Have you got any idea ?
 #### 2007-04-01 12:03:41 - ptmcg
-Ah, les yeux ont été ouverts!
+Ah, les yeux ont ï¿½tï¿½ ouverts!
 (Courtesy of Altavista/Babelfish)